How to Remove Rust Stains From a Toilet Bowl Naturally

 toilet ring

-If someone who has never seen rust stains visits your house they might actually think you are quite lousy at housekeeping.
-The truth of the matter is rust stains are tough to remove and are in no way an indictment to your hygiene standards.
+If someone who has never seen rust stains visits your house, they might think you are pretty lousy at housekeeping.
+The truth is that rust stains are tough to remove and are in no way an indictment of your hygiene standards.

 You must be very careful while seeking to remove rust stains from a toilet bowl.
-If you use a method that scratches your bowl, you will be creating a better surface for the stains to embed making it very hard to remove them in the future.
+If you use a method that scratches your bowl, you will create a better surface for the stains to embed, making it very hard to remove them in the future.

 How to Remove Rust stains From a Toilet Bowl

-It is always advisable to try and remove the toilet toilet bowl rust stains naturally before attempting using the chemical cleaners.
-Let us now look at how you can remove the rust stains from a toilet bowl naturally.
-Remember to always wear rubber gloves while cleaning a toilet
+It is always advisable to try and remove the toilet bowl’s rust stains naturally before attempting to use chemical cleaners.
+Let us look at how you can naturally remove rust stains from a toilet bowl.
+Remember always to wear rubber gloves while cleaning a toilet

 1. Using Vinegar and Baking Soda

 • Remove the water at the bottom of the bowl.
 We want the vinegar to occupy that space instead and act on the stains directly.
-Use a plunger or toilet brush to push down as much of the water as possible.
-A little amount of water will still be left.
+Use a plunger or toilet brush to push down as much water as possible.
+A small amount of water will still be left.
 Use a sponge or towel to soak it up.

 • Slowly pour out vinegar in the bowl until it reaches the waterline mark.
-Cleaning or distilled vinegar are OK.
-The cleaning vinegar is normally stronger than the distilled vinegar but both will work just fine.
+Cleaning or distilled vinegar is OK.
+The cleaning vinegar is normally stronger than the distilled vinegar, but both will work just fine.

-• Slowly add a cup of baking soda in the bowl.
-The baking soda being alkaline and vinegar acidic will create a fizzing reaction hence the need to pour it out slowly.
-If you dump the baking soda all of a sudden in the bowl the 2 will react violently, fill the bowl and overflow.
+• Slowly add a cup of baking soda to the bowl.
+The baking soda is alkaline, and vinegar is acidic will create a fizzing reaction hence the need to pour it out slowly.
+If you dump the baking soda suddenly in the bowl, the two will react violently, fill the bowl, and overflow.

 • Swish the solution around the bowl using a toilet brush without forgetting the bowl rim.
-You want to make sure that the stains in the entire bowl are always in contact with solution.
-Swish the solution around the bowl every so often for the next 2 hours.
-If the stains are severe you can leave the solution to sit overnight.
+You want to ensure that the stains in the entire bowl are always in contact with the solution.
+Swish the solution around the bowl occasionally for the next 2 hours.
+If the stains are severe, you can leave the solution to sit overnight.

-• This method is quite effective with removing the rust stains.
-Sometimes you will not manage to remove all the stains at once and you will need to repeat the process again.
+• This method is quite effective in removing the rust stains.
+Sometimes you will not manage to remove all the stains at once, and you will need to repeat the process.

 2. Using Pumie Scouring Stick

 • Dip the pumice stick in water and let it sit there for 15 minutes.
-Due to its porosity, the pumice stick will absorb so much water which will soften it and therefore prevent it from scratching the bowl.
+Due to its porosity, the pumice stick will absorb so much water, softening it and preventing it from scratching the bowl.

-• After the 15 minutes, pick up the pumice stick and start scrubbing away the rust stains.
-Pick one point to start with and work your way round the toilet bowl.
+• After 15 minutes, pick up the pumice stick and start scrubbing away the rust stains.
+Pick one point to start with and work your way around the toilet bowl.

-• When starting, you need to be really gentle because you don’t want to have scratches on your bowl.
-A good trick is to start with the front side of the bowl which is less conspicuous.
-If you notice the pumice stone scratching the toilet porcelain stop right away and seek alternative methods.
+• When starting, you need to be gentle because you don’t want to have scratches on your bowl.
+A good trick is to start with the front side of the bowl, which is less conspicuous.
+If you notice the pumice stone scratching the toilet porcelain, stop right away and seek alternative methods.
 All toilet bowls are not created equal!

 3. Using Shaw’s Pads